momo-tuannguyen12/cr-ai/README.md

     ],
     "gemini_api_key": "your gemini api key",
     "model_name": "gemini-2.0-flash",
-    "instruction": "Review this code for bugs, security issues, and best practices."
+    "instruction": "Review this code for bugs, security issues, and best practices.", "use_colors": true
 }
 ```